Integral points of bounded height on a log Fano threefold: A Universal Torsor

-given by, for example, the generators $\{b,x\}$, $\{z,x\}$, $\{a,y\}$, and $\{a,y,z\}$, respectively (these are all possible cones containing the anticanonical bundle); the condition is seen to hold by considering the solution $(0,1,0,1,0,0)$, $(0,0,0,1,0,1)$, $(0,1,0,0,1,0)$, or $(1,0,0,0,1,1)$, respectively.
-Indeed, by~\cite[Theorem 3.2.1.9 (ii)]{MR3307753}, $X$ is defined by a bunched ring with a maximal bunch, which can only be the bunch $\Phi$ just defined.
+given by, for example, the generators $\{b,x\}$, $\{z,x\}$, $\{a,y\}$, and $\{a,y,z\}$, respectively.
+Note that these are all possible cones containing the anticanonical bundle and that condition~\ref{enum:solubility} can be seen to hold by considering the solutions $(0,1,0,1,0,0)$, $(0,0,0,1,0,1)$, $(0,1,0,0,1,0)$, and $(1,0,0,0,1,1)$, respectively.
+In particular, $\Phi$ is a \emph{true bunch} in the sense of \cite[Definition~3.2.1.1\,(ii),\,(iii)]{MR3307753}).

+By~\cite[Theorem~3.2.1.9~(ii)]{MR3307753}, $X$ is defined by a bunched ring with a maximal bunch $\Phi'$.
+As a consequence of the description of the ample cone in~\cite[Proposition~3.3.2.6]{MR3307753}, every cone in $\Phi'$ needs to contain the (ample) anticanonical class.
+It follows that $\Phi'\subset \Phi$, whence $\Phi'=\Phi$ by maximality.